ClementAver/OC-SportSee/README.md

   <img alt="Static Badge" src="https://img.shields.io/badge/Recharts-25fde9">
 </div>

-Sportsee was a start-up dedicated to sports coaching.
+SportSee was a start-up dedicated to sports coaching.
 It wanted to add personalised tracking using graphs to its user's profile pages.
 The API calls had to be made using a dedicated service, not from our components.
 In addition, modelling classes were required to ensure that the data returned by the API was always correctly formatted.

 <br/><br/>